alok1304/named-entity-utils/README.md

 ## Features
 - Remove PERSON, ORG, and GPE named entities from text.
-- Ignore named entities which are in legalese.py
+- Ignore named entities which are in legalese.py.
-- Skip files containing copyright statements.(TODO)
+- Ignore some name entities which is not an actual named entity.
+- Also Igone name entities if they inside required-phrases.
+- We can also get the duplicates rules files in json form.
+- This is used add `extra-phrase` in rules.

 ---